rhythnic/habu/README.md

 );
 ```

 ## Configuration
 cssProps and cssVals (css prop and value abbreviations) are stable and can be imported directly from habu.
 You have to option of extending these objects if
 you want to add more abbreviations.
-Any breaking change to the abbreviations might only happen during a major version release.
+Any breaking change to the abbreviations should only be possible during a major version release.

 ```
 import { configureCss, cssProps, cssVals } from 'habu';